 New Findings on ASD Traits in Siblings

 Significant new research findings just published in the American Journal of Psychiatry include a higher than expected rate of language delay, sometimes with autistic features, in siblings of children with autism spectrum disorders (ASDs).
 The study, which was based on information submitted by families participating in IAN Research, also provides evidence that girls with ASD or ASD-like traits are being under-identified.
-We interviewed lead author John Constantino to learn more.
-(IAN appears in boldface.)
+IAN interviewed lead author John Constantino to learn more.
+(IAN questions appear in boldface.)

 John Constantino, M.D., Professor of Psychiatry and Pediatrics at Washington University in St. Louis, was the developer of the Social Responsiveness Scale (SRS) - a key instrument that measures autistic social impairment and one of the online questionnaires families participating in the IAN Research project complete.